Labour Party (Netherlands): Relationships to other parties

 Historically, the PvdA has co-operated in cabinets with the Christian democratic Christian Democratic Appeal (CDA), Political Party of Radicals (PPR), Catholic People's Party (KVP), Anti-Revolutionary Party (ARP), Christian Historical Union (CHU) and ChristianUnion (CU) parties and the liberal parties Democrats 66 (D66) and People's Party for Freedom and Democracy (VVD).
 Between 1971 and 1977, PvdA was allied with D66 and the PPR.
 After 1977 until 1989, it was closely allied to D66.
 Since 2003, the relationship between the PvdA and D66 has considerably worsened, at first because PvdA was in opposition to the Second Balkenende cabinet, in which D66 had co-operated.

 During the governance of the second and third Balkenende cabinet, the Socialist Party and GreenLeft were calling for closer cooperation with the PvdA, calling to form a shadow government against the Balkenende cabinet, PvdA leader Bos held this off.

 The PvdA has strong ties with GreenLeft.
-In the 2021 Dutch cabinet formation the parties unsuccessfully combined.
+In the 2021 Dutch cabinet formation, the parties unsuccessfully combined.
 Prominent members including Frans Timmermans and Marjolein Moorman have called for a deepened collaboration.
 A merger has also been discussed.
 The Wiardi Beckman Foundation has voiced its opposition to this.

+Despite the fact that the two parties (PvdA and GroenLinks) separately participate in a European Political Group, Groenlinks as a member of Greens–European Free Alliance and PvdA as a member of the Party of European Socialists, the parties campaigned together as GroenLinks-PvdA for the 2024 European Parliament election.